mtumilowicz/java12-nio-non-blocking-polling-server-workshop/README.md

 _Reference_: https://www.youtube.com/watch?v=3m9RN4aDh08

 # project description
-* the main goal of this project is to show how to implement single-threaded non-blocking server using `java.nio`
+* the main goal of this project is to show how to implement single-threaded non-blocking polling server using `java.nio`
 * in the workshop we will try to fix failing tests from `test/workshop` package by following steps and hints in `java/workshop` package
 * answers: `java/answers` package